vguhesan/MyThinkPondSource/content/post/2019-09-05-Handling-PostgreSQL-TimeScale-Hypertable-Column-Changes.md

 {{<img src="/img/logo/postgresql.png" alt="PostgreSQL TimeScale hypertable" align="left" class="imgframe">}}  When you work with PostgreSQL tables with time-series data, you may end up choosing [TimeScale](https://www.timescale.com/) as a product for storing time-series data in a relational database.
 You other options to consider will be - <a href="https://kairosdb.github.io/" target="_blank" alt="kairosdb">KairosDB</a> on top of <a href="http://cassandra.apache.org/" target="_blank" alt="Cassandra - Big Data">Cassandra</a>, <a href="https://www.influxdata.com/" target="_blank" alt="InfluxDB">InfluxDB</a>, <a href="https://graphiteapp.org/" target="_blank" alt="Graphite">Graphite</a>, or to build your own using <a href="https://hbase.apache.org/" target="_blank" alt="HBase">HBase</a> or <a href="https://github.com/facebook/rocksdb" target="_blank" alt="RocksDB">RocksDB</a> or <a href="https://github.com/google/leveldb" target="_blank" alt="LevelDB">LevelDB</a>, etc. But each option you consider has various implications on the <a href="https://en.wikipedia.org/wiki/CAP_theorem" target="_blank" alt="CAP Theorem">CAP Theorem</a> (WRT to Consistency/Availability/Partition Tolerance).
 But that's another article for a later date.
 Back to the story...

 As your schema design evolves, you will need to modify the table-columns to support the changes.
-TimeScale uses hypertables to shard/chunk the time-series data into smaller tables that uses your time column as an index.
+TimeScale uses hyper-tables to shard/chunk the time-series data into smaller tables that uses your time column as an index.
 This has a penalty when you save the data (WRITE) but has very good READ benefits.
 There may be cases where you need to modify a column type from one type to another.
 Example in this case is that you created one of the time columns as type TIMESTAMP (timestamp with no timezone data) and then realize later on that you need to convert it to TIMESTAMPZ (timestamp with timezone data).

 Here is a clean way you can make that modification.